-Mining valuable information from email, blog posts and other unstructured corporate data depends upon text analysis software, but with so many content
+Mining valuable information from email, blog posts and other unstructured corporate data depends upon text analysis software, but with so many content and sentiment analysis tools available, selecting the right software can be a significant challenge.

 Taking the time for some self-discovery and identifying all the channels from which information flows into the organization can bring success in reach, according to Tom Reamy, chief knowledge architect and founder of KAPS Group, a text analytics consultancy based in Oakland, Calif.